iambrosie/Status/Programming Languages/PL_CONCEPTS.md

 The undecidability of the halting problem implies that some properties of programs cannot be determined in advance, e.g. it is not possible for a compiler to determine whether certain loops will halt.

-Summary: When the value of a function or the value of an expression is undefined because a basic operation such as division by zero does not make sense,a compiler or interpreter can cause the program to halt and report the error.
+**Summary**: When the value of a function or the value of an expression is undefined because a basic operation such as division by zero does not make sense, a compiler or interpreter can cause the program to halt and report the error.
 However, the undecidability of the halting problem implies that there is no way to detect and report an error whenever a program is not going to halt.

 For more computability and complexity theory:
-  - Introduction to Automata Theory, Languages, and Computation by Hopcroft, Motwani, and Ullman
+  - [Introduction to Automata Theory, Languages, and Computation] (http://www.amazon.com/Introduction-Automata-Languages-Computation-Edition/dp/0321455363) by Hopcroft, Motwani, and Ullman
-  - Introduction to the Theory of Computation by Sipser
+  - [Introduction to the Theory of Computation] (http://www.amazon.com/Introduction-Theory-Computation-Michael-Sipser/dp/113318779X/ref=pd_bxgy_b_text_y) by Sipser